Remote Interview Tips for Jobseekers

 • If there is a slight delay in the video be mindful of not talking over anyone.

-What Are the Best Practices for Answering Questions in a?
+What Are the Best Practices for Answering Questions in an Online Interview?

 • Use the STAR method (Situation, Task, Action, Result) to structure responses.